Single endpoint replaces chaining search, scrape, and LLM APIs

 POST /v1/research

-AI-powered deep research across the web
+Deep research across the whole web.

 Multi-source research with citations, fully automated.